MSJYYT/tensorflow-nlp/README.md

 			   which is decent for its simplicity, efficiency and low-cost

-			2. we show tfidf + logistic regression can be improved to 90.1% by knowledge distillation
+			2. we show tfidf + lr can be improved to 90.7% by knowledge distillation

 			3. we show fasttext model is able to reach 90% accuracy